jkunggit/visualizer/README.md

 # Visualizer
-3D visualizer to edit scene and model properties.
+3D React Visualizer to edit scene and model properties.
 It is in working progress.

 ## Technologies